See also this page for links to other financial assistance sites.

 - Blood glucose hometesting--preshots (before every insulin shot), frequent mid-cycle spot checks, and occasional full cycle curves--and, if Internet access is available, public posting of those blood glucose readings.

 - Low-carbohydrate wet or raw food--unless other medical conditions require a different diet.

 - Veterinary attention to infections or other situations that cause physical stress.

-	- If Internet access is available, active membership on the Feline Diabetes Message Board or the

-	Forums on Diabetic Cat Help or Diabetic Cat Care.
+- If Internet access is available, active participation on the Feline Diabetes Message Board or the Forums on Diabetic Cat Help or Diabetic Cat Care.